inominate/eve-api-proxy/README.md

 take.
 Default is 60 seconds and should probably be increased in the case of slow connections pulling large blocks of XML.

+##### `ErrorPeriod`
+The length of time to consider API errors in the count.
+Higher numbers allow bursty errors to run without interruption but can cause timeouts when the limit is reached.
+Lower numbers may cause throttling sooner but can allow for results to be returned before timeouts.

+If a request is held up for more than 60 seconds, the proxy will return a CCP style API Error 500.

+Default is 60 seconds.

+##### `MaxErrors`
+The maximum number of errors that can occur over any given ErrorPeriod.
+Default is 20.

 ##### `CacheDir`
 The directory in which cached API data will be stored.
 Default is ./cache/